SystemFw/base.g8/README.md

-A [Giter8][g8] template for a basic Scala project with fs2 + cats-effect + cats.
+My template for FP scala projects with cats-effect and fs2.
-The focus is on a well written, modern build.sbt.
+Testing based on munit.

+Largely based on sbt-spiewak, plus scalafmt and mdoc.

 Template license
 ----------------